jaythad13/Mathematikezettelkasten/Algebraic curves and Riemann surfaces --- math-199DR/notes/Holomorphisms of Riemann surfaces.md

 Let $X, Y$ be Riemann surfaces with (maximal) holomorphic atlases $(\phi_{\alpha}, U_{\alpha})$ and $(\psi_{\beta}, V_{\beta})$ indexed by $\alpha \in \mathcal{I}$ and $\beta \in \mathcal{ J}$ respectively.
 Many of the results obviously only hold when $X$ and $Y$ are connected.

-Now that we have the objects of our category — [[Riemann surfaces and algebraic curves --- math-199DR/notes/Riemann surfaces#_definition _ (compact, connected) Riemann surface, (holomorphic) atlas, chart|Riemann surfaces]], we should try to find the right morphisms for the category.
+Now that we have the objects of our category — [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Riemann surfaces#_definition _ (compact, connected) Riemann surface, (holomorphic) atlas, chart|Riemann surfaces]], we should try to find the right morphisms for the category.
 It's useful to consider what kind of properties we want the morphisms to have.

 ##### _desiderata:_ morphisms of Riemann surfaces

 - We want the class of all Riemann surfaces to be a [[Basic category theory --- basic-cat/notes/Categories#_definition _ category|category]] — that is, each Riemann surface should have an identity morphism and the morphisms should compose associatively.
 - In fact, we don't just want it to be a category — morphisms of Riemann surfaces should be functions — morphisms of the underlying sets.
 Categorically, we want our category to be a "concrete category".
 - In fact, morphisms of Riemann surfaces, should also be [[Analysis --- math-131/notes/Continuity#_proposition _ $ varepsilon$-$ delta$ continuity is equivalent to topological continuity|continuous maps]] — morphisms of the underlying [[Topology --- math-147/notes/Topologies#_definition _ topology, open sets, topological space|topological spaces]].
 Categorically, we want a "forgetful functor" to $\mathsf{\mathbb{R}^{2}Man^0}$ or $\mathsf{Top}$ (depending on whether you require a left adjoint).
-- The notion of a [[Riemann surfaces and algebraic curves --- math-199DR/notes/Functions on Riemann surfaces#_definition _ holomorphic functions|holomorphic function on a Riemann surface]] $X$ should agree with notion of a morphism of Riemann surfaces given by $X \to \mathbb{C}$.
+- The notion of a [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Functions on Riemann surfaces#_definition _ holomorphic functions|holomorphic function on a Riemann surface]] $X$ should agree with notion of a morphism of Riemann surfaces given by $X \to \mathbb{C}$.
-- The notion of a [[Riemann surfaces and algebraic curves --- math-199DR/notes/Functions on Riemann surfaces#_definition _ meromorphic|meromorphic function on a Riemann surface]] $X$ should agree with the notion of a morphism of Riemann surfaces $X \to \mathbb{C}_{\infty}$.
+- The notion of a [[Algebraic curves and Riemann surfaces --- math-199DR/notes/Functions on Riemann surfaces#_definition _ meromorphic|meromorphic function on a Riemann surface]] $X$ should agree with the notion of a morphism of Riemann surfaces $X \to \mathbb{C}_{\infty}$.
 We will see that this is really useful.
 - Generally, we want morphisms $X \to Y$ to preserve the complex structures on $X$ and $Y$.
 - In particular, theorems from complex analysis should have analogues for morphisms of Riemann surfaces
 - Perhaps this should mean something about the structure sheaves $\mathcal{O}_{X}$ and $\mathcal{O}_{Y}$?